ampache/python3-ampache/README.rst

         (next, prev, stop, play, pause, add, volume_up, volume_down, volume_mute, delete_all, skip, status)

-Here is a short code sample for python to scrobble a track to your server
+Here is a short code sample for python using version 5.x.x+ to scrobble a track to your server

 .. code-block:: python3